Which implant and which operation?

 Sensitivity and numbness

-It is not unusual for an area of the skin near the incision to be numb after the operation and this nearly always recovers.
+It is not unusual for an area of the skin near the incision to be numb after the operation, and this nearly always recovers.
 The nipple sensation may also alter and the nipples may be numb.
-This nearly always recovers within a few months, but there is a small risk of permanent loss of sensation.
-Sometimes the nipples can become over sensitive, but with desensitisation will settle down.
+In almost all cases this will recover within a few months, but there is a small risk of permanent loss of sensation.
+Occasionally the nipples can become over sensitive, but with desensitisation will settle down.

 Cosmetic Satisfaction

 It is not always possible to achieve your desired cosmetic outcome and there is always the chance that you could be disappointed.
-Please talk about this, because I will endeavour to get as close as possible to the outcome you want even if this means a revision operation.
 To get your breasts perfectly even is virtually impossible.
 We all have some degree of asymmetry, and this can become more obvious after surgery.
-I will point this out to you preoperatively where I can.
-Very occasionally the implants can lie a little uneven as the swelling goes down and this can be revised if necessary.
+Very occasionally the implants can settle to an uneven position and may need a surgical revision.

 Human Adjuvant Disease and other health scares

 There are always going to be ongoing investigations as to possible health risks associated with implants and you will hear of them from time to time.
-It is important you keep your annual check ups so we can keep you updated on any relevant issues.
+It is important you keep up your annual check-ups so that we can keep you updated on any relevant issues.

 Potential Link with Lymphoma

-There have been a few notifications of a rare type of blood cancer starting in the breast of women with breast implants and this is under world wide investigation as to whether there is a true link or if this is a coincidental link.
+There have been a few incidents of a rare type of blood cancer starting in the breast of women who have breast implants, and this is under international investigation as to whether there is a true link or if this is a coincidental link.

 This is the statement put out by the TGA in Australia on their website: